-Kyle Broaders earned his PhD at the University of California, Berkeley, tailoring materials to interface with the mammalian immune system.
+Kyle Broaders earned his PhD at the University of California, Berkeley, designing and synthesizing responsive materials for drug delivery and cancer immunotherapy.
 During his postdoctoral work at the University of California, San Francisco, he developed techniques to prepare geometrically complex surfaces to study the interplay between substrate geometry and cellular behavior.
-At Mount Holyoke College, he is interested in developing new materials to understand or control how living cells interact with their material environment.
+At Mount Holyoke College, his research group is focused on the design and synthesis of responsive polymeric biomaterials that can influence or be influenced by biological environments.

 Areas of Expertise